paulmuenzner/backupserver/README.md

 ### Features
 - **Recurring Backups**: Define automatic, scheduled backups using cron jobs.
+- **Circular Buffer**: Implement a circular buffer to manage and optimize backup storage.
 - **CSV Format**: Each MongoDB collection is saved as a CSV file, offering simplicity and human readability.
-- **Configuration Flexibility**: Easily modify several parameters, such as for cron jobs and adjust the number of kept backups through a flexible configuration system.
+- **Configuration Flexibility**: Easily modify several parameters, such as for cron jobs and adjust the number of kept backups thanks to a flexible configuration system.
 - **Limit File Size**: Define max and limit size of csv files.
 Large collections are splitted into multiple numbered files.
 - **Dependency Injection (DI) setup**: This Golang webserver boasts a robust architecture designed for flexibility, reduced coupling and testibiliy through a dedicated Dependency Injection (DI) setup.
 The core functionalities of database communications, and AWS operations and sending email notifications are seamlessly integrated, providing a cohesive and modular solution.
 - **AWS S3 Integration**: Backups are securely uploaded to AWS S3 for reliable and scalable storage.
 Multipart uploads are applied automatically for large csv files improving throughput by uploading a number of parts in parallel.
 - **S3 Pagination**: Pagination implemented to handle large object lists with AWS S3.
-- **Circular Buffer**: Implement a circular buffer to manage and optimize backup storage.
-- **Local Backups**: Store backups optionally on your local machine.
+- **Local Backups**: Store backups optionally on your local machine; even with circular buffer functionality.
 - **Robust Error Handling Mechanism**: Any encountered errors are diligently logged to the designated log folder and simultaneously dispatched via email notifications.